izzyacademy/openai-codex-cli-tutorials/README.md

 ## How you can use it

 Codex is available as a [CLI tool](https://developers.openai.com/codex/cli), as [an IDE extension/plugin](https://developers.openai.com/codex/ide) and also [in the Cloud](https://developers.openai.com/codex/cloud).

-There is also an [Intellij Plugin](https://plugins.jetbrains.com/plugin/28264-codex-launcher) available if you use JetBrains IDEs like Pycharm, Intellij and Webstorm.

----

-## What language / Tech stack it’s written in

-* The core is written in **Rust**.
-* There is also a CLI wrapper or bindings via npm / Node so that users can install via `npm install -g @openai/codex` etc.

----

-## License

-* Codex CLI is licensed under the **Apache-2.0 License**.
-* This is a permissive open-source license, which allows using, modifying, redistributing, including in commercial settings, subject to attribution, preserving notices, etc.

 ---